-- In 2016, CFGD and the Campaign partnered with Vision To Learn to pilot a mobile vision clinic aimed at improving kids’ vision.
+- In 2016, the Community Foundation and Every Child Reads partnered with Vision To Learn to pilot a mobile vision clinic aimed at improving kids’ vision.
 Through the program, 178 students were examined and 90 received two free pairs of prescription glasses.

-- The Campaign continues to collect and publish shared data to measure progress and inform future work among partners.
+- Every Child Reads continues to collect and publish shared data to measure progress and inform future work among partners.